-I write to reiterate my interest in the position of a Marine Engineer which I was interviewed for on 25th October, 2014.
-Also, your perspective about the value of an engineer was really motivating for me.
+I write to reiterate my interest in the position of a Marine Engineer, which I was interviewed for on 25th October 2014.
+Also, your perspective about the value of an engineer was motivating for me.

-After the interview, I was highly motivated to widen my intellectual prowess in the field through a thorough research.
-The research has made me engage in a personal training which will make my services highly effective if eventually considered for this position.
+After the interview, I was highly motivated to widen my intellectual prowess in the field through thorough research.
+The research has made me engage in personal training, which will make my services highly effective if eventually considered for this position.

-Also, I met with some experts in the field who boosted my interest and make me more elated at the thought of joining your company.
+Also, I met with some experts in the field who boosted my interest and made me happier at the thought of joining your company.

 I will gladly provide more information about myself if the need arises.
 Thank you for the privilege.
 I hope to hear from you soon.

 3 – Praise the Recruiter in Your Follow Up Email

 Remember that your recruiter(s) is as human as every one of us.
 He or she would also respond positively to praise, just like everyone.
 So, you should recognize the unique strengths of your recruiter in your ‘follow up’ email.
 This will impress him or her.
 Here’s an example:

 Dear Mr. Edwards,